 He who here on the earth turns not the wheel thus set in motion, lives full of sense delights, maliciously and uselessly (3:16).

 Basically, the idea is that those who live for their personal gratification, with no wider interest or perspective, and who are oriented toward the body and its addictions (falsely called “needs” by the body-involved), injure both themselves and others, and really live to no real purpose, for death in a moment sweeps away everything they value, leaving them only with their addictions to dominate them in future lives.
 A horrible prospect, indeed.
 They are truly the living dead.

-As Krishna said in the last chapter: “When the mind runs after the wandering senses, then it carries away one’s understanding, as the wind carries away a ship on the waters.
-Therefore the wisdom of him whose senses are withdrawn from the objects of the senses stands firm.
-The man of restraint is awake in that which is night for all beings; the time in which all beings are awake is night for the sage who sees” (2:67-69).
+As Krishna said in the last chapter: “When the mind is led about by the wandering senses, it carries away the understanding like the wind carries away a ship on the waters.
+The [intelligent–buddhic] awareness of him whose senses are withdrawn from the objects of the senses on all sides will be found firmly established.
+The man of restraint is awake in what is night for all beings; that in which all beings are awake is night for the sage who [truly] sees” (2:67-69).

 When our consciousness is centered in the Self we are out of the game and home free.
 As Sri Ramakrishna frequently said, using the game of hide-and-seek as a metaphor: “If you play hide and seek there is no fear once you touch the ‘granny.’”
 And: “If you can but touch the ‘granny,’ you can live anywhere after you have turned into gold.”